kaazing/gateway/doc/management/p_monitor_cc.md

 -   Write Throughput Combined
 -   Write Throughput Per Interface Card

 You can personalize the Dashboard by adding and removing charts to include only the charts you need.
 The menu at the top of the page allows you to dynamically add and remove any of the graphs to customize your view.
-Plus, you can drag and drop the charts to organize them in a way that makes sense to you. ${console.name} stores the chart order in the browser so that you get the same display the next time you log in.
+Plus, you can drag and drop the charts to organize them in a way that makes sense to you.
+Command Center stores the chart order in the browser so that you get the same display the next time you log in.

 In addition, the Dashboard helps to catch and diagnose cluster misconfigurations at a glance.
 Metrics just above the charts indicate the number of running cluster members and if any members are quarantined.

 ### <span id="config_page"></span></a>Configuration Page

-${console.name} shows all of ${the.gateway} configuration details, from a graphical overview of services and realms through all configuration settings in all ${gateway.cap}s in the cluster. ${console.name} helps you monitor all cluster members from a single view, and when viewing a cluster, the Configuration pages help you quickly find where cluster member configurations match and do not match.
+Command Center shows all of the Gateway configuration details, from a graphical overview of services and realms through all configuration settings in all Gateways in the cluster.
+Command Center helps you monitor all cluster members from a single view, and when viewing a cluster, the Configuration pages help you quickly find where cluster member configurations match and do not match.

-All configuration settings in all ${gateway.cap} cluster members are available through the various Configuration pages to help you determine if there are configuration differences between members.
-The Configuration pages provide a more detailed look at all of the configuration types and show ${the.gateway} configuration elements that have been configured and their current settings.
-In short, anything that you have in your ${gateway.cap} configuration file can be viewed on the Configuration pages, including:
+All configuration settings in all Gateway cluster members are available through the various Configuration pages to help you determine if there are configuration differences between members.
+The Configuration pages provide a more detailed look at all of the configuration types and show the Gateway configuration elements that have been configured and their current settings.
+In short, anything that you have in your Gateway configuration file can be viewed on the Configuration pages, including:

 -   Service configuration defaults such as supported [MIME types](../admin-reference/r_conf_service.md#svcmimemapping) and [bind](../admin-reference/r_conf_service.md#protocolbind) information
 -   Specific security information about the [realms](../admin-reference/r_conf_security.md#realm_element), [truststores](../admin-reference/r_conf_security.md#truststore), [keystores](../admin-reference/r_conf_security.md#keystore), and login details
--   Licensing information for a single ${gateway.cap} and cluster licensing
+-   Licensing information for a single Gateway and cluster licensing

 The Configuration pages can be instrumental in diagnosing issues you may have seen on either the Overview or Dashboard pages.
-For example, if you have configured each cluster member identically but ${console.name} shows that two services in your cluster have the same name (for example, on the ${console.name} Overview page), then you can view the Configuration pages to find out why the services are different.
+For example, if you have configured each cluster member identically but Command Center shows that two services in your cluster have the same name (for example, on the Command Center Overview page), then you can view the Configuration pages to find out why the services are different.
 If you discover that there is a configuration issue, then you can also look at all the service options available and decide how to correct the issue.
-See [Configure ${the.gateway} for High Availability](../high-availability/o_ha.md) for complete information about configuring and using clusters.
+See [Configure the Gateway for High Availability](../high-availability/o_ha.md) for complete information about configuring and using clusters.

 ### <span id="overview_page"></span></a>Overview Page (General Configuration Information)

-${console.name} presents a graphical display of all the services for a single ${gateway.cap} or all ${gateway.cap} members in a cluster.
-The Overview page is an option under the Configuration menu that presents a live graphical display of the available services and their security realms for your installation, whether you are viewing a single ${gateway.cap} or an entire cluster.
+Command Center presents a graphical display of all the services for a single Gateway or all Gateway members in a cluster.
+The Overview page is an option under the Configuration menu that presents a live graphical display of the available services and their security realms for your installation, whether you are viewing a single Gateway or an entire cluster.

 As with the Configuration page, the overview information displays configuration objects that match or differ to help you find issues (such as with the service and realm definitions) in the configuration.
-Links embedded in the actual objects provide a direct path to other pages in the ${console.name} that have more detailed information.
+Links embedded in the actual objects provide a direct path to other pages in the Command Center that have more detailed information.

-Whether you are viewing a single ${gateway.cap} or a cluster, the overview page facilitates navigation between service and realm views, and shows:
+Whether you are viewing a single Gateway or a cluster, the overview page facilitates navigation between service and realm views, and shows:

 -   Details of services, realms, and other configuration settings such as properties, global defaults, security settings, and more
 -   The [accept](../admin-reference/r_conf_service.md#acceptele) and [connect](../admin-reference/r_conf_service.md#connectele) elements configured for your services
 -   High level view of security and items in the keystore and truststore
 -   License information
--   All public ${gateway.cap} configuration settings
+-   All public Gateway configuration settings

 When viewing a cluster, the Overview page helps you quickly find where cluster member configurations match or do not match.
 The Overview page helps you determine if there are configuration differences and on which cluster members.
 For example, the gray box in the previous screenshot shows the demo realm twice, and, in a cluster, there should only be one demo realm.
 If the Overview page shows two realms with the same name, then you immediately know that there are differences between the cluster members.
 Other information on the Overview Page can help you determine where the differences occur.
 With this information, you know at a glance where the problem lies for fast evaluation to quickly fix differences.
-See [Configure ${the.gateway} for High Availability](../high-availability/o_ha.md) for more information about configuring clusters.
+See [Configure the Gateway for High Availability](../high-availability/o_ha.md) for more information about configuring clusters.

 ### <span id="monitor_page"></span></a>Monitoring Pages

-${console.name} provides live metrics about higher-level concepts than Dashboard.
-The monitoring pages indicate what is going on in the cluster right now, including details for individual services, sessions, and each ${gateway.cap} overall.
+Command Center provides live metrics about higher-level concepts than Dashboard.
+The monitoring pages indicate what is going on in the cluster right now, including details for individual services, sessions, and each Gateway overall.

 In particular, you can view a number of session details or you can view all of the services that are running.
 The Monitoring pages also provide high-level totals about what is coming in and going out across the entire cluster.